gopinathsjsu/team-project-theavengers/project_journal.md

 * Modify scrum journal.
 ###### What am I planning to work on next?
 * Complete UI wireframes and modify existing ones if required.
-* Identify the required tools,start database designing and backend developement.
+* Identify the required tools, start database designing and backend development .
 ###### What tasks are blocked waiting on another team member?
 None
 #### Sprint 2